phoenixTW/LinkedListADT/README.md

 		For ex: getElementAt(2) should return the element at index 2.
 		This is basically like an array's [] operator.
 Return NULL if index is invalid.

+int indexOf(LinkedList, void *)

+		- Given an element, find the first index at which this element occurs in a list.
+Return -1 if not found.